About the Laggar Falcon

 How can I identify the Laggar Falcon?

-The laggar falcon, also known as the lugger falcon or jugger, is a mid-sized bird of prey which occurs in the Indian subcontinent from extreme southeastern Iran, southeastern Afghanistan, Pakistan, through India, Nepal, Bhutan, Bangladesh and northwestern Myanmar....
+The laggar falcon is a mid-sized bird of prey occurring in the Indian subcontinent from southeastern Iran, southeastern Afghanistan, Pakistan, through India, Nepal, Bhutan, Bangladesh and northwestern Myanmar.
+It used to be the most common falcons in the region, but numbers have declined so that is ...

 Where can I report a Laggar Falcon sighting?